SignalK/node-red-embedded/README.md

 Function that checks if a vessel is inside of the specified geofence

+## signalk-delay

+Function that will delay sending the input until the value has been the same for the given timout

+For example, you could use this to send a low starter battery voltage alarm only if it stays low for 5 seconds.

 ## signalk-send-pathvalue

 Output that sends a delta through the server.
 Input should be path and value